h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

    | **Note**: Weights are per-row observation weights and do not increase the size of the data frame.
 This is typically the number of times a row is repeated, but non-integer values are supported as well.
 During training, rows with higher weights matter more, due to the larger loss function pre-factor.

 -  `balance_classes <algo-params/balance_classes.html>`__: Oversample the minority classes to balance the class distribution.
-This option is not enabled by default and can increase the data frame size.
+This option is disabled by default and can increase the data frame size.
 This option is only applicable for classification.